-Original formulas Eqs.
-(2) and (3) to estimate the spot size and beam center for the beam passing through the optical system for the detection of gravitational waves in space is computationally expensive.
+The original formulas Eqs.
+(2) and (3) to estimate the spot size and beam center for the beam passing through the optical system for the detection of gravitational waves in space are computationally expensive.
 By comparison, Eqs.
 (10a), (10b), (11a) and (11b) are computationally simple.
-The second advantage is that the finite decomposition for MEM can eliminate the divergence problem of MSD spot size for diffraction beams even though the MSD spot size is dependent on the decomposed parameters.
-Paper11 shows the MSD spot size for the non-diffraction beam is a half-hyperbola function of the propagation distance.
+The second advantage is that the finite decomposition for MEM can eliminate the divergence problem of MSD spot size for diffracted beams even though the MSD spot size is dependent on the decomposition parameters.
+The paper by S. N. Vlasov et al. shows the MSD spot size for the non-diffracted beam is a half-hyperbola function of the propagation distance.
 The MSD spot size for MEM beams here can be regarded as changing the intensity profile rather than changing the integral limitation of Eq.
 (2).
-Based on this fact, we can use the same way in papers^{4,11} to prove the MSD spot size and energy center for the MEM beam here still is the half-hyperbola function of the propagation distance and obey the ABCD law in the ABCD system in diffraction cases.
+Based on this fact, we can use the same method used by S. N. Vlasov et al. and M. A. Porras et al. to prove the MSD spot size and energy center for the MEM beam here still is the half-hyperbola function of the propagation distance and obeys the ABCD law in the ABCD system in diffraction cases.
 This is the third advantage.